AdamSobieski/adamsobieski.github.io/metamathematics/index.md

 That is, broadly speaking, existing content (e.g., objects, expressions, rows, or subgraphs) which match specified patterns can optionally accompany any produced content into new sets, tables, or graphs.

-Here is a similar SQL example:
+Here is a SQL example resembling the above example rule:
 ```sql
 INSERT INTO NextTable (s, p, o)
 SELECT DISTINCT s1.s, 'u', s2.o